b00tc4mp/skylab-bootcamp-201907/staff/roger-perez/goliath/README.md

 * Register a user.
 * Sign in.
 * Drumkit
-* Generate Backing tracks.
+* Save/delete your drumkits
-* Voice orders
+* Open your drumkits
-* Save/delete your stuff
+* Edit your drumkits

 ## Build status